stajichlab/stajichlab.github.io/_members/juhita-dhar.md

   linkedin: juhita-dhar-9343931b1
 ---

-Juhita Dhar joined the lab in Spring 2025 with a focus on Extremophile Fungi projects.
+Juhita joined the lab in Spring 2025 as a PhD student in the [Microbiology Program](https://microbiology.ucr.edu/) after completing a MS in India.
+She is working on the biofilm formation in _Rhodotorula_.